Multiscale-Genomics/Multiscale-Genomics.github.io/docs/howto/index.rst

 `Configuration <howto_config.html>`_
     This takes you through creating JSON configuration files for your tool.
 This should define all the inputs, outputs and any arguments that are required by the pipelines and tools.

+`Testing Your Code <howto_testing.html>`_
+    A important part of making sure that a pipeline or tool is ready for integration is ensuring that the code has been tested.
+This covers testing the code is functional and that it is capable of running wihin the infrastructure used by the VRE.